What My Therapist Thinks About My Ketamine Treatment

 Should I tell my existing therapist before starting ketamine?

 Yes, ideally before your first session.
 The therapeutic relationship works best when both providers know what's happening.
 Your therapist can adjust their approach (pacing, integration support, scheduling) once they know ketamine is part of the picture.
 They may also need lead time to research the topic if they haven't worked with ketamine patients before.
-The honest framing matters: you're not asking permission, you're inviting collaboration.
+It helps to treat the conversation as an invitation to collaborate rather than a request for permission.

 What if my therapist doesn't know much about ketamine?